autowarefoundation/autoware_tools/map/autoware_lanelet2_map_validator/docs/intersection/turn_direction_tagging.md

 This validator checks whether lanelets inside the `intersection_area` polygon have a `turn_direction` tag and it is set to "straight", "left", or "right".

-The validator will output the follwoing issues with the corresponding primitive ID.
+The validator will output the following issues with the corresponding primitive ID.

 | Issue Code                            | Message                                              | Severity | Primitive | Description                                                                                                        | Approach                                                                                                                                                             |
 | ------------------------------------- | ---------------------------------------------------- | -------- | --------- | ------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |